 When to Use SentinelOne vs a Traditional SIEM

 Choosing between traditional SIEM and SentinelOne depends on your organization’s near-term security goals and cybersecurity maturity.
-If your goal is endpoint security and threat response automation, then the right choice is SentinelOne.
-A traditional SIEM is okay if it is generalized security oversight that you want and infrastructure-wide threat detection and compliance assurance.
+If you need SIEM flexibility to scale as you grow, then the right choice is SentinelOne.
+A traditional SIEM is expensive and costly.
+If you are looking for an easy to use solution, AI SIEM is built with Purple AI and Hyperautomation to streamline workflows.

 Are you willing to work with the best SIEM solution today?
 Book a free live demo today.